Chart Color Schemes

 Population growth drivers in Murwillumbah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Murwillumbah's population is 9,568 as of August 2025.
-This figure reflects a growth of 67 people since the 2021 Census, which recorded a population of 9,501.
-The increase is inferred from the estimated resident population of 9,544 in June 2024 and an additional 77 validated new addresses since the Census date.
-This results in a density ratio of 393 persons per square kilometer.
-Murwillumbah's growth rate of 0.7% since the census is within 2.5 percentage points of the SA4 region (3.2%).
+Murwillumbah's population was approximately 9,568 as of August 2025.
+This figure represents an increase of 67 people since the 2021 Census, which recorded a population of 9,501.
+The growth is inferred from ABS estimates: Murwillumbah had an estimated resident population of 9,544 in June 2024 and gained 77 validated new addresses since the Census date.
+This results in a population density ratio of 393 persons per square kilometer.
+Murwillumbah's growth rate of 0.7% since the census is within 2.5 percentage points of the SA4 region's growth rate of 3.2%.
 Overseas migration contributed approximately 83.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Murwillumbah is expected to increase by 928 persons, reflecting an 8.6% total growth over the 17-year period, which is just below the median of non-metropolitan areas nationally.
+By 2041, Murwillumbah is expected to increase by approximately 928 persons, reflecting an 8.6% total increase over the 17-year period, which is just below the median growth rate of non-metropolitan areas nationally.

 Frequently Asked Questions - Population